couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

 The Document Viewer and Editor enables you to browser, view and edit individual documents stored in Couchbase Server buckets.
-To get to the `Documents` editor, click on the **Unhandled:** `[:unknown-tag :guibutton]` button within the `Data Buckets` view.
+To get to the `Documents` editor, click on the `Documents` button within the `Data Buckets` view.
 This will open a list of available documents.
 You are shown only a selection of the available documents, rather than all documents.

 ![](images/web-console-document-list.png)